Skip to main content

 Establishment of the Tea Estate

-Margaret's Hope Tea Estate was established in the 1860s by a British planter named Mr Cruikshank.
+A British planter named Mr. Cruikshank established Margaret's Hope Tea Estate in the 1860s.
 The tea estate initially started as Bara Ringtong Tea Estate.
 In the early 20th century, the name was changed to Margaret's Hope.
 The estate spans 361 hectares and is one of the oldest and most revered tea gardens in Darjeeling.

 The Inspiration Behind the Name